Living in the International House

 A meal plan is not required when living in the International House.
 However, if a student would like to purchase a Non-Resident Meal Plan, they may do so.
 Please visit the Non-Resident Meal Plan website for additional information.

-Please visit the International House Resident Handbook 2014 to view all services, policies, and guidelines that are associated with living in the International House.
+Please visit the handbook to view all services, policies, and guidelines that are associated with living in the International House.

 *Photo Credit: International House and Chicago Center Alumunus, Nan Li